jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/read/remainingdistributionlimitof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**The amount of funds that can still be distributed within the preconfigured limit.**
+**The amount of a project's funds that can still be distributed within the preconfigured limit.**

 # Definition